codewithmarko/landingPage-energyCompany/README.md

 The design is optimized for following screen sizes:
 - Laptop: 1455px × 802px
 - Phones: Width ranging from 320px to 500px

+Please be aware that the project has no optimizations, such as image compression, for optimal page speed.